 This course will provide the student with the basic concepts underlying various pathological processes.
 The student will study the pathogenesis of diseases, learn their mechanism and understand how they develop.
 The student will also learn the etiology of pathologic changes and understand the causes of many diseases.
-Prerequisite: ANA 101

-SOC201 Introduciton to Sociology
+SOC201 Introduction to Sociology\

 Provides a broad overview of sociology and how it applies to everyday life.
 Major theoretical perspectives and concepts are presented, including sociological imagination, culture, deviance, inequality, social change, and social structure.
 Students also explore the influence of social class and social institutions, such as churches, education, healthcare, government, economy, and environment.
 The family as a social structure is also examined.
-Pre-requisite: None

-225 Pictoria Drive, Cincinnati, OH 45246 513.671.1920 p
+225 Pictoria Drive, Suite 200 Cincinnati, OH 45246 513.671.1920 p www.ata.edu